adnammit/notes/codeBible.md

 * researching something on the internet:
     - you open a tab and it tells you something, but now you have a question about something else so you pause what you're learning about and open a new tab, etc until you don't have any more questions and you work your way back through the tabs until you have a full understanding of what you wanted to know
 * the bedtime story:
-    - "the little girl couldn't sleep, so her mother told her about a little frog who couldn't sleep, so her mother told her a story about a little mouse who couldn't sleep, so her mother told her a story about a bear who fell asleep, and then the mouse fell asleep, then the frog fell asleep, then the girl fell asleep."
+    - "the little girl couldn't sleep, so her mother told her about a little frog who couldn't sleep, so her mother told her a story about a little mouse who couldn't sleep, so her mother told her a story about a little bear who fell asleep, and then the mouse fell asleep, then the frog fell asleep, then the girl fell asleep."
 * Droste effect:
     - in art, a pattern that appears recursively within itself
     - a hand drawing a hand drawing a hand...